Bulls nearly blow big lead, hold off Kings 113-106 - WHIZ News

 Buddy Hield hit a step-back jumper that pulled the Kings to 102-100 with 2:18 remaining.
 After Markkanen made two free throws, he and Hield exchanged 3-pointers to make it 107-103.

-Sacramento got the ball back but Hield missed three shots from beyond the arc in the last 36 seconds, and LaVine closed the game out at the free throw line.
+Sacramento got the ball back but Hield missed three shots from beyond the arc in the last 36 seconds, and LaVine sealed the game at the free throw line.

+“We’re supposed to do things like that,” LaVine said.
+“I think we’ve been underperforming up to this point.
+We should be playing like this.
+We should be getting these wins and holding teams off, but we haven’t.
+We have to prove it not just to the general public and other teams, but to ourselves.”

+Getting Markkanen going was a key factor for Chicago.
+He had been held to nine points or fewer in four of the last seven games and went into this one averaging 13.3 points.
+Against the Kings, he shot 6 of 12 and made four 3s.

 Hield finished with 26 points for Sacramento.
 Richaun Holmes added 20 points and nine rebounds.